B. Bo Sramek, Ph.D.

 The perfusion significant blood flow - the Cardiac Index, CI, is then calculated as

-Click here for the List of scientific papers related to new TEB utilizing the Sramek's equation.
+Click here for the List of scientific papers related to new TEB utilizing the Sramek's Stroke Volume Equation.